lukas-brg/LearningCards/examples/read_me.md

 # This is the card title {CARD}

 This is the front side of the card.
-It can contain any markdown syntax
+It can contain any markdown syntax.

 {BACK}